ChristianSiegert/sunlightphp/incompatible_changes.md

 # INCOMPATIBLE CHANGES

-This log documents changes made to SunlightPHP that break previous installations:
+This log documents changes made to SunlightPHP that break previous installations.

 ## 2011